Lulliter/blog/content/about.md

 <!-- ![](/./about_files/LulaSalvador2015.png =100x20) -->
 <img src="/./about_files/LulaSalvador2015.png" width="20%" height="20%"; style="float:top;" alt="" />

 My name is **Luisa M. Mimmi**.
-I was born and raised in :it:, although I spent the last 13 years in the :us: based in Washington, DC.
+I was born and raised in :it:, although I spent 14 years in the :us: based in Washington, DC. working for multi-lateral development banks.

-When I am not procrastinating, or chasing a decent espresso, I am a consultant for multi-lateral development banks, passionate about using data to understand and tackle various dimensions of infrastructure poverty.
+I am passionate about using data to understand and tackle various dimensions of economic development, with a focus on the provision of essential housing and infrastructure services.
 For more details about my 'official' job see links to other platforms or [CV](https://lulliter.github.io/blog/cv/))